rweather/UE1-TTL/doc/theory_of_operation.md

 The bell circuit uses a 555 timer to generate a monostable pulse to drive a buzzer when the /OP\_IOC control line goes low.

-This circuit was a mistake.
-The 555 cannot generate enough current to drive the buzzer.
-Needs to be re-visited later.
+This circuit was partially a mistake.
+I should have used a drive transistor on the output of the 555 to handle the 30mA or so of buzzer current.
+I managed to get away with it and the bell does work when running programs.

 <img alt="Bell Circuit" src="bell.png" width="860"/>